Excel MID Function can help you to extract a specified number of characters from a text, starting from a specified position.

 In simple words, you can specify that how many characters you want to extract, starting from a particular position.

-In below example, I have used mid to extract “Champs” from “ExcelChamps.com” by the specifying position of the first letter of required text string & number of characters required.
+In below example, I have used mid to extract “Champs” from “ExcelChamps.com” by the specifying position of the first letter of required text string and the number of characters required.

 - You can’t specify start_char less than 1.
 If you do, it will return an error.